consideRatio/rocker-with-nbgitpuller/README.md

-# jupyter/scipy-notebook with nbgitpuller
+# rocker/binder with nbgitpuller

-A temporary repo with `jupyter/scipy-notebook` setup, but with nbgitpuller - until https://github.com/jupyter/docker-stacks/pull/2000 is setup.
+A temporary repo with `rocker/binder` setup, but with nbgitpuller.

+This repo will go away at some point soon and be replaced by a better solution.